meryem0x/assembly-notes/README.md

 - memory, register

 !!
 Both the operands in MOV operation should be of same size

+#### MOVSX
+Move with sign extension.
+Copies the src operand in the dest operand and pads the remaining bits not provided by src with the sign bit (the MSB) of src.

+`MOVSX EAX, AL`

+#### MOVZX
+Move with zero extension.
+Copies data from the src operand to the dest operand, but the the remaining bits in dest that are not provided by src are filled with zeros.
+Useful for copying a small, unsigned value to a bigger register.

+`MOVZX EAX, AL`

+#### XCHG
+Swaps the src operand with the dest operand.

+`XCHG AX, BX`

+#### LEA
+Load effective address.
+Calculates the address of the src operand and loads it into the dest operand.

+`LEA SI, data`

 ### ARITHMETIC INSTRUCTIONS
 #### INC